plowsof/moneropedia-drafts/scan/scan-for-txid.md

 ## How to scan for a missing transaction (CLI/GUI)

 If you have sent or received Monero and it is not appearing in your wallet, you can scan for the specific transaction using its txid.
 After scanning is complete, Monero should be removed or added to your balance.
+WARNING: this operation may reveal the txids to the remote node and affect your privacy

 ## Monero GUI